Find Downtown Manhattan Office Space for Rent

 Downtown Manhattan Office Space | Lease Data & Trends

-Commercial tenants seeking Downtown Manhattan office space will find average overall asking rents hovering around $64 per square foot.
-Office space in Class A buildings sees a larger average range, available anywhere from $60-$82 per square foot.
-These asking rents are well below the NYC office space averages of $76 per square foot and $62 Class B and $90 for Class A units.
+Commercial tenants seeking Downtown Manhattan office space will find average overall asking rents hovering just under $65.50 per square foot for all classes and just over $72 per square foot for Class A units.
+These asking rents rest well below the NYC office space averages of $82.25 per square foot for all classes and $91 for Class A units.

-Downtown Manhattan’s commercial real estate inventory is close to 100 million square feet with a vacancy rate around 9%.
-Over half a million square feet are currently under construction.
+Downtown Manhattan’s commercial real estate inventory has climbed to nearly 100 million square feet with a vacancy rate just over 9 percent.
+Over half a million square feet are currently under construction as well.

 Getting Around Downtown Manhattan